 At the same time, the historical “level playing field” frustration when it comes to FDI restrictions has turned.
 Asian countries, in particular China and India, have progressively opened parts of their economies to FDI and have streamlined their screening processes.

 The result is a fluid and uncertain environment, in which it is more important than ever for foreign investors to understand both the legal framework and political and policy contexts they are operating in.
 Co-ordinating a consistent global approach to any FDI filings required is key to minimising deal risk.

-Alongside this report Herbert Smith Freehills has created an interactive map and country-by-country guide summarising the FDI/public interest control processes and trends in key jurisdictions, an essential tool when considering potential deal hotspots.
-Click here to view a teaser of the guide and email [email protected] to receive your full copy.
+Alongside this report, we are publishing an updated interactive map and country-by-country guide summarising the FDI/public interest control processes and trends in key jurisdictions, an essential guide when considering potential deal hotspots, available on request.